-The sad part, the same people that have lost their best friend, are empty because of a multitude of reasons including accidents, illness or old age of their forever friend.
+The sad part is the same people that have lost their best friend are empty because of a multitude of reasons, including accidents, illness, or old age of their forever friend.
 Everyone will share their stories and photos, and we live them together, sometimes bringing both of us to tears.
-I have even shared some of their memories on our “Rainbow Bridge” page.
-People I have never met or talked with before will tell me their story about their pet because they “just wanted me to know,” they knew I would understand, and I do, only too much and we both cried over the phone.
+I have even shared some of their memories on our "Rainbow Bridge" page.
+People I have never met or talked with before will tell me their story about their pet because they "just wanted me to know," they knew I would understand, and I do, only too much, and we both cried over the phone.

-At one time I use to think it was unmanly to express grief when a dog of mine had passed on, and I was even embarrassed by my pain.
-Once, I was burying one of my beloved pet in our "family" graveyard here on the farm because of a sudden death.
+Grief is genuine and can affect a person in many ways.
+At one time, I used to think it was unmanly to express sorrow when a dog of mine had passed on, and I was even embarrassed by my pain.
+Once, I was burying one of my beloved pets in our "family" graveyard here on the farm because of a sudden death.
 A neighbor was passing and stopped just to chat.
-I stopped him and motion for him to move on before he got close because I was crying so hard and I didn't want him to see me.
-Grief is genuine and can affect a person in many ways.
-Everybody reacted differently, but I know I was hurting and at times, I still do.
-I even remember my very first dog, her name was “Daisy,” a beautiful little dog.
-I was seven years old, and she came to the house because she was cold and hungry and little did I know, her stay would be very short, she was sick and died a few days later.
+I stopped him and motioned for him to move on before he got close because I was crying so hard, and I didn't want him to see me.
+Everybody reacted differently, but I knew I was hurting, and at times, I still do.
+I even remember my very first dog, her name was "Daisy," a beautiful little dog.
+I was seven years old, and she came to the house because she was cold and hungry, and little did I know, her stay would be very short; she was sick and died a few days later.

 I received an email from a friend about a book by one of my favorite authors, Jon Katz.
 He writes about border collies and life on his farm.
-He was a city dweller and purchased a farm to help with his border collie “Orson.”
-It’s a wonderful book called “A Good Dog,” but turned sad by the end of the book.
-The only thing I will tell you, he did everything he could do to help Orson.
+He was a city dweller and purchased a farm to help with his border collie "Orson."
+It's a beautiful book called "A Good Dog," but it turns sad by the end of the book.
+The only thing I will tell you is he did everything he could do to help Orson.
 I would recommend the book.